Our Revlok Mezzanine Floor Systems

 Contact Doity Engineering Ltd Today

-find out more about the specific details of our mezzanine floor systems by taking a look at our specifications page.
+find out more about the specific details of our mezzanine floor systems by taking a look at our standards page.

 Traditional mezzanine floors use heavy RSJ’s to form the main frame of the platform.
 This means good clear access is needed for lifting equipment.
 Sometimes, a customer cannot afford to clear a production area of stock or machinery and that’s where our mezzanine is better suited.
 It is built entirely from cold rolled sections which are lighter and easier to handle In most situations, two fitters can build a steel frame by hand off podium steps.